the-artinet-project/artinet-sdk/README.md

   - [Acknowledgements](#acknowledgements)

 **Breaking Changes in v0.5.8**

 - Pino has been removed and replaced with console for better portability and is set to silent by default.
 - The default handler for streamMessage no longer automatically emits an initial `submitted` and `working` event.
 - Agent Registration, Bundling and Deployment utils have been removed (email us: humans@artinet.io for support).
 - `@artinet/metadata-validator` has been removed due to build issues.
 - getTask now correctly takes TaskQueryParams as an argument vs TaskIdParams in accordance with the A2A spec.
 - AgentBuilder now returns a unique messageId for each status update instead of the original user provided messageId.
+- AgentBuilder now prefers the contextId & taskId from the calling context.
 - In a future release the following packages will be set as peer dependancies to reduce the size of the build: `@modelcontextprotocol/sdk`, `@trpc/server`, `cors`, `express`

 ## Features

-- **Modular Design:** Everything you need to get started building collaborative agents + its flexible enough for advanced configuration.
+- **Modular Design:** Everything you need to get started building collaborative agents while remaining flexible enough for advanced configuration.
+- **Express Style Agent API:** Similar to scaffolding an Express Server, you can use the AgentBuilder to create an Agent2Agent API.
-- **Express:** Scaffold an Express Server with the `createAgentServer()` function.
+  - Then wrap it in an actual Express Server with the `createAgentServer()` function.
 It handles all of the transport-layer complexity, adds A2A <-> JSON-RPC middleware, and manages Server-Sent Events (SSE) automatically.
 - **Protocol Compliance:** Implements the complete A2A specification (v0.3.0) with support for any kind of transport layer (tRPC, WebSockets, etc).

 ## Installation